This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Mix together all the cookie dough ingredients (oats through milk) in a bowl until well combined and cookie dough consistency.
-It takes a while for all the dry ingredients to mix in, but if you find it's still too dry, add a little milk at a time (1 tsp) until desired consistency.
+- In a medium bowl combine the oats, protein powder, oat flour, peanut butter, butter, brown sugar, vanilla and milk.
+It takes a while for all the dry ingredients to mix in, but if you find it's still too dry, add a little milk (1 teaspoon at a time) until desired consistency.
 Place in the freezer until ready to use.

 - Prepare a double boiler (add water to a saucepan and place a glass bowl in it).
 Bring water to a light boil then add chocolate chips to the glass bowl.
 This is the easiest way to melt the chocolate without burning it but you can also microwave in 30 second increments at 50% power if you prefer.
 Stir the chocolate every 30 seconds until melted.

 - Meanwhile, gather 10 silicone muffin cups and set on a flat sheet pan you can place in the freezer.
-You can also line a mini muffin pan with liners.
+You can also use a muffin pan or mini muffin pan.

-- Add 1 tsp of melted chocolate to the bottom of each liner.
+- Add 1 teaspoon of melted chocolate to the bottom of each cup.
 Lay a dish towel on the counter underneath the pan and gently tap the pan on the counter a few times to spread the chocolate across the bottom.

 - Roll 1.5 tablespoon of cookie dough into a thick oval disk and place on top of the chocolate base.